 In 2016, the industrial city of Bradford was crowned Curry Capital of Britain for the 5th consecutive year at said National Curry Week, and among those feeling naan-too-impressed with the results were the residents of Birmingham – home to not only the Balti (a type of curry where the meat, vegetables or fish is cooked quickly in a sauce at a high temperate in a steel bowl), but also the Balti Triangle, a colourful strip which features over 100 of the nation’s best curry joints alone.

-So pack a wardrobe that’s predominantly made up of elasticised waistbands, and tuck into the following places.
+So pack a wardrobe that’s predominantly made up of elasticised waistbands, and tuck into the following places, the best curry houses in town.
 Repeatedly.
 You’re welcome!

 Making waves on Birmingham’s dining scene with its nouveau Indian menu long before Gordon Ramsey fronted up in an episode of ‘The F Word’ and called it “the best m*&^@#@#$#*&g restaurant in the city” (We’re paraphrasing… slightly), Lasan is probably also the most well-known.